Arnold Gerschwiler

 Arnold Gerschwiler OBE (28 May 1914 – 22 August 2003) was a Swiss (later, British) figure skating coach.

 Personal life

 Gerschwiler was born in Arbon, Switzerland.
 He was the half-brother of Jacques Gerschwiler and the uncle of Hans Gerschwiler.
 At the encouragement of Jacques, he moved to London, England.
 He married Violet Blundell in August 1941.
 They had two daughters, Stella and Claire, two grandsons and two granddaughters.

 Gerschwiler lived in Ailsa Road, St Margarets, Twickenham for 53 years.
-He died on 22 August 2003 at St Anthony's Hospital, Cheam at the age of 89.
+He died, aged 89, on 22 August 2003 at St Anthony's Hospital, North Cheam.

 Career

 Gerschwiler competed in the British Open Ice-Skating Championships in 1935 and 1936 and joined the staff of the Richmond Ice Rink in 1937.
 He was head coach there from 1938, and served as director in 1964 until the facility was demolished in 1992.
 He coached the Czech skater Alena Vrzanova (Aja Zanova), world champion in 1949 and 1950, as well as his own nephew Hans Gerschwiler, the 1948 Olympic silver medallist.